Back to top

 This competition invites the development of inference attacks to extract sensitive information from Document Visual Question Answering models.
 These models are especially vulnerable to leakage of private data, and so are especially relevant in the contexts of privacy risks and privacy-preserving ML.
 We provide a competition framework to encourage the implementation of practical methods that expose such privacy vulnerabilities, with the aim of better understanding real-world threat models and the robustness of differential privacy in multimodal models.

-Organizers: Dimosthenis Karatzas, Andrey Barsky, Mohamed Ali Souibgui, Khanh Nguyen, Raouf Kerkouche, Marlon Tobaben, Kangsoo Jung, Joonas Jälkö, Vincent Poulain, Aurélie Joseph, Ernest Valveny, Josep Lladós, Catuscia Palamidessi, Antti Honkela, Mario Fritz.
+Organizers: Dimosthenis Karatzas, Andrey Barsky, Mohamed Ali Souibgui, Khanh Nguyen, Raouf Kerkouche, Marlon Tobaben, Kangsoo Jung, Joonas Jälkö, Vincent Poulain, Aurélie Joseph, Ernest Valveny, Josep Lladós, Catuscia Palamidessi, Antti Honkela, and Mario Fritz.

 🏁 Membership Inference on Diffusion-model-based Synthetic Tabular Data